Shifted Poisson structures on differentiable stacks: Introduction

 \subsection{Acknowledgements}

-We would like to thank Ruggero Bandiera, Kai Behrend, Domenico Fiorenza, Mathieu Sti\'enon, Gabriele Vezzosi for fruitful discussions and useful comments.
+We would like to thank Ruggero Bandiera, Kai Behrend, Domenico Fiorenza, Yvette Kosmann-Schwarzbach, Jonathan Pridham, Mathieu Sti\'enon, Gabriele Vezzosi for fruitful discussions and useful comments.
+We are grateful to the anonymous referees for useful comments and suggestions.
 The research project was, at different stages, hosted by INFN-Sezione di Firenze, Department of Mathematics, Pennsylvania State University and Dipartimento di Matematica e Informatica, Universit\`a di Perugia.
 We thank all the involved institutions for providing support and excellent working conditions.

 N.C. is partially supported by Indam-GNSAGA, PRIN \emph{Variet\`a reali e complesse: geometria, topologia e analisi armonica} and Research project \emph{Geometry of quantization}- Universit\`a di Perugia.
 P.X. is partially supported by NSF grants DMS-1406668 and DMS-1707545.